-Programming options include an RS232 computer interface, Special Test Options, and a Dual Calibration Option.
-Special tests are: SISI1, MLB2 and ABLB3.
+Programming options include an RS232 computer interface, and a Dual Calibration Option.
+Special tests are: SISI, MLB and ABLB.
 (See section 4.5 for special test descriptions.)

-1.2 Audiometer Type
+1.2 Audiometer Type (according to ANSI classifications)

-The FA-10 meets the requirements of Type 3A audiometers.
-The FA-10 conforms to ANSI S3.6-1996 and IEC 60645-1 1992 standards.
+The FA-12 meets the requirements of Type 1 audiometers.
+The FA-12 conforms to ANSI S3.6-1996 and IEC 645-1 1992 standards.